2. Compilation Explained¶

 Compilation artifacts are stored in the specified artifacts directory–for example, artifacts_c28

-in the above compilation command example.
+in the above compilation command examples.

 This artifacts directory will contain: